Titan Company: Subsidiaries and affiliate companies

 Titan Engineering & Automation Limited is a wholly owned subsidiary of Titan.
 It was formerly known as Titan-Precision Engineering Division.
 The company now deals in machine building, automation and component manufacturing.

-Swiss watchmaker, Favre Leuba, was acquired in 2011 and incorporated as a subsidiary of Titan in 2012.
-The company was acquired for €2 million.
-Its headquarters in Solothurn, Switzerland.

-Titan acquired a 62% stake in CaratLane 2016 for $50 million.

-Titan Watch Company Limited, Hong Kong, is currently a 100% subsidiary of Favre Leuba AG, Switzerland.

-In 2015, Titan entered a joint venture to sell products of Swiss luxury brand Montblanc through its retail outlets.
+In 2015, Titan entered a joint venture to sell products of the Swiss luxury brand Montblanc through its retail outlets.
 Titan's equity share in Montblanc India Retail Private Limited is 49% and Montblanc Services B.V. holds 51%.

-Board of directors/senior management

-Awards and recognition

-Titan Company is awarded in many national and international forums for various activities and categories.